dustymabe/summit-2017-container-lab/vagrantcdk/lab4/chapter4.md

 ```

 **Note** these may take a while to get to a ```RUNNING``` state as it pulls
-         the image from the registry, spin up the containers, do the openshift
+         the image from the registry, spin up the containers, do the OpenShift
          magic, etc.

 Eventually, you should see: